This page provides information about what you may need to consider when starting a business in the City of Stirling.

 You will need to establish if you require development approval before you can start your new business.

-This step is relevant to food, beverage and hospitality and hairdressing and skin penetration businesses.
+This step is relevant to food, beverage and hospitality, skin penetration and hairdressing businesses.

 Telephone (08) 9205 8555